ashleefv/DKD_CaseStudy_SemNet2/README.md

 <sup>d</sup>Department of Biomedical Engineering, Georgia Institute of Technology and Emory University School of Medicine, Atlanta, GA 30332, USA<br/>
 <sup>e</sup>Center for Machine Learning at Georgia Tech, Georgia Institute of Technology, Atlanta, GA 30332, USA<br/>

-## Manuscript
+%## Manuscript

 ## Script

-* DKD-SemNet-visualization.ipynb This is a Jupyter notebook (Python 3) used to visualize data provided in the following files.
+* DKD-SemNet-visualization.ipynb This is a Jupyter notebook (Python 3) used to visualize data provided in the following data files.

 ## Data files